-- > Provide a framework in which sensitive discussions can take place - > Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - > Help pupils develop feelings of self-respect, confidence and empathy - > Create a positive culture around issues of sexuality and relationships - > Teach pupils the correct vocabulary to describe themselves and their bodies - Respect and tolerance towards others who may have different backgrounds, cultures, feelings, views and sexuality.
+- > At 'Oak Lodge' we believe that Relationships and Sex Education forms an integral part of our Personal, Social, Health Education (PSHE) and Citizenship curriculum, and it is linked to the National Curriculum for Science.
+Through the RSE curriculum we aim to - > Provide a carefully planned curriculum that covers human development, relationships, sexuality and family life, in line with statutory requirements and in an appropriate way taking into account the pupils' age and stage of development - > Prepare pupils for puberty, and give them an understanding of sexual development and the importance of health and hygiene - > Help pupils develop feelings of self-respect, confidence and empathy - > Create a positive culture around issues of sexuality and relationships - > Teach pupils the correct vocabulary to describe themselves and their bodies - > Respect and tolerance towards others who may have different backgrounds, cultures, feelings, views and sexuality. - > Provide a positive framework within which discussions on these issues can take place

-And is based on the following principles:
+This is based on the following principles:

-- > The right of people to hold their views within the boundaries of respect for the rights of others. - > The acceptance of the responsibility for and the consequences of personal actions. - > The right not to be abused by or taken advantage of by other people. - > The right to accurate information about relationships. - > An awareness of the way another person feels. - > The value of stable loving relationship. - > Mutual support and co-operation. - > Honesty and openness. - > Self-respect.
+- > The right of people to hold their views within the boundaries of respect for the rights of others. - > The acceptance of the responsibility for and the consequences of personal actions. - > The right not to be abused by or taken advantage of by other people. - > The right to accurate information about relationships. - > An awareness of the way another person feels. - > The value of stable loving relationship. - > Mutual support and co-operation. - > Honesty and openness.